ymmiah/AiTestPrep/README.md

 ---
 ## 🔄 Changelog

+**October 10, 2025:**

+-   **Fix:** Resolved a console error in the text-to-speech engine where deliberate interruptions (e.g., user starts speaking) were being incorrectly logged as errors.
+The system now gracefully handles these expected interruptions, resulting in a cleaner console output during simulations.
+-   **Enhancement:** Increased the variety of questions in the A2 Mock Exam by adding several new randomized topic modules (e.g., Shopping, Transport, Daily Routine).
+This ensures each test is more unique and less repetitive.

 **October 9, 2025:**

 -   **Feature:** Introduced a unified "My Profile" page to consolidate progress across all learning modules (A2, IELTS, Academic).